What is TPLO surgery?

 It’s not at all unusual for a dog to need TPLO surgery on both hind legs.

-Statistics also indicate that a high number of dogs that have one TPLO surgery will need the other leg worked on in the future
+Statistics also indicate that a high number of dogs that have one TPLO surgery will need the other leg worked on in the future.

-With this in mind, some folks opt for bilateral TPLO where the TPLO surgery is done on both legs at the same time.
+With this in mind, some folks opt for bilateral TPLO, where the TPLO surgery is done on both legs at the same time.
 Below are some considerations when faced with a bilateral TPLO surgery decision.

 The cost of having bilateral TPLO will be less than having two distinct surgeries.
 A portion of any surgical procedure’s cost is anesthesia, hospital time, medicine, etc. By doing both legs at the same time, these costs are reduced since you are only paying for them one time.
-Of course, you are paying more for the double surgery at the time when you’d otherwise be paying less for the single surgery so you have to come out of pocket with more money upfront.
+Of course, you are paying more for the double surgery at a time when you’d otherwise be paying less for the single surgery, so you have to come out of pocket with more money upfront.

 Recovering from bilateral TPLO will be a bit more difficult, but surprisingly not as much as you may think,